stealify/stealify/README.md

 # @stealify/stealify
 Stealify a Operating System Agnostic Implementation of a Fuchsia Compatible Operating System.
 Designed to build Applications and Services that run Everywhere.
-From Mobile to Embedded till Desktop on Any Operating System.
-It aims 100% Fuchsia Compatability on Any Kernel or OS.
+From Mobile to Embedded till Desktop PC's as any maybe already installed Operating System.

+It aims 100% Fuchsia OS Compatability on Any Kernel or OS via a ECMAScript written Zircon Kernel Implementation Exposing the same Interfaces.

 This allows to directly run Fuchsia Components on Linux, MacOS, Windows.